Skip to content

 Kyiv Pechersk Lavra Monastery was built by two monks, St. Anthony and St. Theodosius, over caves that the monks drilled in the 11th century.

-When you visit the place, you will find that the domes are covered with gold like many other places and the baroque-style buildings.
+When you visit the place, you will find that the domes are covered with gold, like many other places, and the baroque-style buildings are also covered with gold.
 Don’t forget to visit the underground cellar, where the monks are buried under glass.

 Tarakaniv Fort in Dubno